etcimon/windows-headers/readme.txt

 A few structs use bit fields.
 Because D doesn't have bit fields, they must be simulated using property getters/setters.
 See dde.d for an example.
 Use bool for one-bit members; otherwise use the smallest integer type that will accommodate the required number of bits.

 Some structs end with a one-element array, designed to be followed immediately in memory by more elements of the same type.
 Name such struct members with a leading underscore, and use a property getter to return just the pointer in order to prevent bounds checking.
+(A

 4. COM interfaces

 Translate DECLARE_INTERFACE constructions into D interfaces.
+Be sure to omit inherited members.
 See unknwn.d for an example.
 The macros used to access interface functions become unnecessary and may therefore be removed.

 5. Consolidate aliases